Exploring the nature of geoscience using cartoon cards

 Description and Teaching Materials

 I introduce the idea that this activity is about the nature of science, but since everyone is coming into the class with different levels of scientific content knowledge, we are going to use a content-neutral example to talk about the nature of science: cartoons.
 I put students into groups of 4-6.
-Each group receives a full set of thirteen cartoon cards (see link below for reference).
+Each group receives a full set of thirteen cartoon cards (Acrobat (PDF) 2.9MB Aug17 21).
 I tell the students to put their set of cards into an order that they can defend, based on observations made of the cartoons.
 The last part is important: they will have to tell the story they've developed to the other groups in class.
 Then I let them get started.

 Initially, students think they know the story: there's Little Red Riding Hood, there's a wolf, there's grandma... but wait, what are these three pigs doing here?
 Slowly, they realize that there are elements of several stories that they know, but there are many unfamiliar components shown in the cartoons.
 Groups take a variety of different approaches, and I wander around the room making sure that they are making progress.
 I say things like, "Tell me why you put these three cards in this order."

 After about 30 minutes, I stop them, and we move to the next phase.
 Before we start presenting to each other, we discuss as a whole class the difference between observation and inference.
 When they present their story, they will have to discriminate between the observations they made from the cards and the inferences that they drew from those observations.
 We also discuss the prior knowledge that they've brought with them - their knowledge of the story of Little Red Riding Hood and the Three Little Pigs, for example.
 Then each group presents their story to the whole class, and anyone can challenge or ask questions.

 The presentation process has several outcomes:

 - Each group has inevitably constructed a very different story, despite having the exact same set of cartoon cards;